 5. Not Having Trained Support

-According to studies, having a birth doula or support person trained in pain-relieving techniques is immensely helpful.
-They will be able to suggest natural pain-relieving methods and advise you on whether you should choose pharmaceutical relief.
-Having a doula or midwife who can guide you through the process may make your labor less painful than it needs to be.
+According to studies, having a birth doula or support person trained in pain-relieving techniques is immensely helpful.11 They can suggest natural pain-relieving methods and advise whether to choose pharmaceutical relief.
+Having a doula or midwife who can guide you through the process may make your labor less painful than it needs to be.19

 If your labor environment is causing you stress, your body will react by tensing up, making the pain worse.
-Your labor environment may be a more determining factor of how much pain you experience than any other factor.
-Make sure your birth environment is as calm and soothing as it can be.
-Using a doula, listening to music, and practicing your breathing can help with this.
+Your labor environment may be a more determining factor in how much pain you experience than any other factor.4 Make sure your birth environment is as calm and soothing as possible.
+Using a doula, listening to music, and practicing breathing can help.

 7. Not Learning Natural Pain Relief Options

 Many natural pain relief options are safe and effective.
-Make sure you are familiar with each of them and include the ones you feel comfortable with within your birth plan.
+Make sure you are familiar with each of them, and include the ones you feel comfortable with within your birth plan.
+Examples include relaxation techniques, massage, a birthing ball, aromatherapy, acupressure and accupuncture.20

 8. Fetal Malposition

 When your baby is positioned improperly in your uterus or birth canal, it can cause very intense pain, especially back labor pain.
-Make sure you have a plan to help your baby get and stay positioned correctly (the Rebozo Sifting Method is a preferred method among many practitioners).
+Ensure you have a plan to help your baby get and stay positioned correctly (the Rebozo Sifting Method is preferred among many practitioners).
+It involves sifting your hips with quick, short movements from side to side or front to back.12

 9. Not Breathing Correctly

 It can be hard to remember to breathe properly when you’re in the middle of a painful contraction.
-But learning effective breathing techniques for labor can help relax your body and relieve your pain.
+However, learning effective breathing techniques for labor can help relax your body and relieve pain.
+Start practicing these techniques regularly so you’re familiar with them and can use them to feel calmer during labor.13

 10. Tight Muscles

 Seeing a chiropractor and regular massage during pregnancy will prepare your body to be relaxed and ready once labor starts.
-Additionally, getting a massage or a chiropractic adjustment during labor can help get and keep your baby in a good position and reduce the chances of a breech baby or shoulder dystocia.
+Additionally, getting a massage or a chiropractic adjustment during labor can help get and keep your baby in a good position.
+This also reduces the chances of a breech baby or shoulder dystocia.14

 11. Not Listening to Music

-Spend some time making a birth playlist!
-Studies have shown that women who listen to music during labor experienced less pain than those who don’t.
-So bring your iPhone and a Bluetooth speaker and pump up the volume!
+Spend some time making a birth playlist with calm, relaxing music or whatever you’d prefer to listen to during labor!
+Studies have shown that women who listen to music during labor experience less pain than those who don’t.15 So, bring your iPhone and a Bluetooth speaker and pump up the volume!

-At the end of the day, how a woman feels during her birthing experience and how much pain she experiences is a surprisingly complex relationship.
-More than likely, you will experience some degree of pain during your labor.
+At the end of the day, how a woman feels during her birthing experience and how much pain she experiences is a surprisingly complex relationship.16 More than likely, you will experience some degree of pain during your labor.
 However, there are things you can do and things you should avoid to make your birth experience as comfortable as possible.
-One of the most important things you can do is remember that you were created to do this, and you are fully capable of accomplishing it!
-You, mama, have got this!
+One of the most important things you can do is remember that you were created to do this and are fully capable of accomplishing it!
+You, Mama, have got this!